 Defamation on Social Media – Think Before You Post

 Social media thrives on our opinions.
 The more controversial the topic is, the more people will get involved and post their own opinions.
-It is easy for us to hammer on the key pad and press send without considering the consequences for our thoughts and posts, as the consequences could end up costing you a lot!
+It is easy to hammer on the keypad and press send without considering the consequences for our thoughts and posts.

 What is Defamation?

 Defamation is the act of publishing a defamatory statement which damages the reputation of another person.
 A “Defamatory statement” means a statement that tends to injure a person’s reputation in the eyes of reasonable members of society.

 The Defamation laws are governed by the Defamation Act 2009 in Ireland and also extend to cover Social media in the same terms as Newspaper, TV or Radio publications.
 It is easier than ever for Social Media users to have an audience.

 Social Media makes it easier than ever for a person to post a comment to an audience of thousands without considering the dynamics of their audience.
 They also post without understanding that they could be in fact posting defamatory material.

 You know the old saying, ‘A penny for your thoughts’, in relation to your social media posts.
 The reality is a could be ‘thousands of Euros for your thoughts’ if your post is found to be defamatory.

 Claims for Compensation for Defamation on Social Media